relston/mark/README.md

 If you want to use a different LLM API endpoint that is fully compatible with the OpenAI API, set the `OPENAI_API_BASE_URL` environment variable to that endpoint value.
 This should enable you to use OpenAI proxy services like [credal.ai](https://www.credal.ai/), or other LLMs that are compatible with the OpenAI SDK.

 ## Image Generation
-To generate an image based on the input just add the `--generate-image` flag to the command
+To generate an image based on the input just add the `--generate-image` (or `-i`) flag to the command
 ```bash
 mark path/to/markdown.md --generate-image
 ```